Roasted Sweet Potatoes and Red Onions with Feta

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Sweet potatoes are a great carb-conscious choice for Phase 2 or 3 of the South Beach Diet, but if you’re actively trying to lose weight on Phase 2, I would eat Roasted Sweet Potatoes and Red Onions with Feta as a side dish with lower carb choices for the rest of the meal.
-This is good for low-glycemic diets, but too high in carbs for a low-carb diet plan, but if you check the nutritional information you might decide to splurge on a small portion.
+Sweet potatoes are a great choice for Phase 2 or 3 of the original South Beach Diet, but if you’re actively trying to lose weight on Phase 2, I would eat Roasted Sweet Potatoes and Red Onions with Feta as a side dish with lower carb choices for the rest of the meal.
+Sweet potatoes are high in carbs for a low-carb diet plan, but if you check the nutritional information you might decide to splurge on a small portion.

 Find More Recipes Like This One: